metabrainz/guidelines/Jira.md

 When you have assigned a ticket to yourself, set its status to "In Progress" by clicking `Start Progress`.
 This shows others that you are actively working on a task.

+When you finish the task, open a _Pull Request_ on the relevant project.
+You may instead want to open it as a _draft_ if it cannot be merged yet, for example when it depends on another Pull Request.

-When you finish the task, open a Pull Request on the relavent project.
-See [GitHub.md] with additional information about how to name and submit a Pull Request.
-In Jira, click `Resolve Issue` to mark that a review has been submitted, and paste a link to the GitHub Pull Request URL as a comment.
+If you correctly followed [how to name and submit a Pull Request](GitHub.md), _GitHub Bot_ automatically marks in Jira that a review has been submitted, with a link to the GitHub Pull Request in a comment.

-Once a pull request has been reviewed and merged by one of the project maintainers, it can be closed and marked as "Fixed".
+Once a pull request has been reviewed and merged by one of the project maintainers, it automatically marks in Jira that it has been merged into the development branch.

+It is up to the project maintainers to mark tickets in beta testing or to close these as “Fixed” when the corresponding deployment steps have been completed.